Syntax

 Exercise: Make sure you understand how this definition ensures that “printy” is an identifier and not print followed by the identifier y.

-A statement performs an action (with a side-effect), but expressions represent the computation of a value.
+A statement performs an action (perhaps with a side effect), but expressions represent the computation of a value.
 Expressions can be numbers, identifiers (representing variables), function calls, or can be made up of operators applied to other expressions.
 We can put parentheses around any expression.
 This will do the trick (but spoiler alert: we will have to change it later):

 Exp